chesslab/chess-server/docs/restart.md

 # /restart

-Restarts a game.

-## Detailed Description
+## Description

-The `/restart` command allows you to restart an existing game.
+Allows to restart an existing game.

 ## Parameters